James M. Gavin: Enlistment and West Point

 He wished to advance in the army, and on Williams's advice, applied to a local army school, from which the best graduates got the chance to attend the USMA at West Point.
 Gavin passed the physical examinations and was assigned with a dozen other men to a school in Corozal, which was a small army depot in the Canal Zone.
-He started school on September 1, 1924.
+He started school on 1 September 1924.
 In order to prepare for the entrance exams into West Point, Gavin was tutored by another mentor, Lieutenant Percy Black, from 8 o'clock in the morning until noon on algebra, geometry, English, and history.
 He passed the exams and was allowed to apply to West Point.
 He wrote, "I have always been grateful to Lieutenant Black for his insistence and have felt that this was what enabled me to pass."

-Gavin arrived at West Point in the summer of 1925, three months after his 18th birthday.
-On the application forms, he indicated his age as 21 (instead of 18) to hide the fact that he was not old enough to join the army when he did.
-Since Gavin missed the basic education which was needed to understand the lessons, he rose at 4:30 every morning and read his books in the bathroom, the only place with enough light to read.
+Gavin arrived at West Point in the summer of 1925, three months after his 18th birthday and 14 months after enlistment.
+On the application forms, he indicated his age as 21 (instead of 18) to hide the fact that he had not been old enough to join the army when he did.
+Since Gavin missed the basic education that was needed to understand the lessons, he rose at 4:30 every morning and read his books in the bathroom, the only place with enough light to read.
 After four years of hard work, he graduated in June 1929, 185th out of a class of 299.
-In the 1929 edition of the West Point yearbook, Howitzer, he was mentioned as a boxer and as the cadet who had already been a soldier.
-After his graduation and his commissioning as a second lieutenant, he married Irma Baulsir on September 5, 1929.
+In the 1929 edition of the West Point yearbook, Howitzer, he was mentioned as a boxer and as the cadet who already had been a soldier.
+After his graduation and his commissioning as a second lieutenant, he married Irma Baulsir on 5 September 1929.